Capsule endoscopy camera

 - Screen for polyps.
 People who have inherited syndromes that can cause polyps in the small intestine might occasionally undergo capsule endoscopy.

 The risk, which is small, might be higher in people who have a condition — such as a tumor, Crohn's disease or previous surgery in the area — that causes a narrowing (stricture) in the digestive tract.
-If you have abdominal pain or are at risk of a narrowing of your intestine, your doctor likely will get a CT scan to look for a narrowing before using capsule endoscopy.
-Even if the imaging study is negative, there's still a small chance that the capsule could get stuck.
+If you have abdominal pain or are at risk of a narrowing of your intestine, your doctor likely will have you get a CT scan to look for a narrowing before using capsule endoscopy.
+Even if the CT scan shows no narrowing, there's still a small chance that the capsule could get stuck.